-New Horizons will conduct a five-month-long study of the Pluto system, as it approaches, fly past (closest approach on July 14, 2015), and recedes from its target.
-It will study the global geology and geomorphology of Pluto and Charon, map their surface compositions and temperatures, and examine Pluto's atmospheric composition and structure.
+New Horizons conducted a five-month-long study of the Pluto system, as it approached, flew pastpast (closest approach on 14 July 2015), and receded from its target.
+It studied the global geology and geomorphology of Pluto and Charon, mapped their surface compositions and temperatures, and examined Pluto's atmospheric composition and structure.

-The spacecraft also will study the two small moons recently discovered in orbit around Pluto (for details see Pluto, moons).
-Then New Horizons will head deeper into the Kuiper Belt to investigate one or more of the icy mini-worlds in this vast region, at least a billion miles beyond Neptune's orbit.
+The spacecraft also studied the family of small moons recently discovered in orbit around Pluto (for details see Pluto, moons).
+New Horizons then headed deeper into the Kuiper Belt to investigate one or more of the icy mini-worlds in this vast region, at least a billion miles beyond Neptune's orbit.

 The New Horizons science payload, developed under direction of Southwest Research Institute, includes imaging infrared and ultraviolet spectrometers, a multi-color camera, a long-range telescopic camera, two particle spectrometers, a space-dust detector and a radio science experiment.
 The dust counter was designed and built by students at the University of Colorado, Boulder.

-The spacecraft will "sleep" in electronic hibernation for much of the cruise to Pluto.
-Operators will turn off all but the most critical electronic systems and monitor the spacecraft once a year to check out critical systems, calibrate instruments and perform course corrections, if necessary.
+The spacecraft slept in electronic hibernation for much of the cruise to Pluto.
+Operators were turned off all but the most critical electronic systems and monitor the spacecraft once a year to check out critical systems, calibrate instruments and perform course corrections, when necessary.

-The spacecraft will send back a beacon signal each week to give operators an instant read on spacecraft health.
-The entire spacecraft, drawing electricity from a single radioisotope thermoelectric generator, operates on less power than a pair of 100-watt household light bulbs.
+The spacecraft sends back a beacon signal each week to give operators an instant read on spacecraft health.
+The entire spacecraft, drawing electricity from a single radioisotope thermoelectric generator, operates on less power than a pair of 100W household light bulbs.